Observation of anisotropy-independent magnetization dynamics in spatially disordered Heisenberg spin systems: Experimental observation of model independent relaxation dynamics

-To compare the relaxation curves to numerical predictions, the positions of the Rydberg spins are needed.
+To compare the relaxation curves to numerical predictions, the spatial distribution of Rydberg spin positions needs to be modeled realistically.
 We use a hard-sphere model where each Rydberg excitation is described by a superatom~\cite{Lukin2001DipoleBlockade} with a given blockade radius and effective Rabi frequency~\cite{Signoles2021GlassyDynamics}.
-Without free parameters, only taking into account the geometry of the ground state atomic could, the size and linewidth of the excitation laser beams, and the measured number of Rydberg atoms, that are evaluated through additional measurements, we can use this model to predict a distribution of atoms thus having full access to the distribution of distance-dependent interaction strengths.

-We simulate the exact time-evolution of the Ising model $\braket{\hat{S}_x}(t) = 1/(2N) \sum_i\prod_{j\neq i} \cos(2 J_{ij}^{\parallel} t)$ derived by Emch~\cite{emch_nonmarkovian_1966} and Radin~\cite{radin_approach_1970} (solid line in Fig.~\ref{fig:figure2}~(a)).
-This prediction agrees within the error bars with the measured dynamics providing a benchmark whether the experimental data can be reproduced assuming unitary dynamics and a given distribution of Rydberg spins.
-In the case of XX and XXZ Hamiltonians, no analytical solution is known.
-However, the Discrete Truncated Wigner Approximation (DTWA) naturally generalizes the Emch-Radin solution as in the limiting case of only Ising interaction DTWA predicts the magnetization exactly~\cite{Schachenmayer2015ManyBodyQuantum}.
-Compared to the experimental data in Fig.~\ref{fig:figure2}~(b) and (c), DTWA also shows good agreement within the experimental uncertainties.
+For more details on the parameters of the models, see the appendix.
+We simulate the exact time-evolution of the experiment using the Discrete Truncated Wigner Approximation (DTWA)~\cite{Schachenmayer2015ManyBodyQuantum}.
+DTWA simulations agree well with the experimental data as shown in Fig.~\ref{fig:figure2}~(a-c).
 The small deviation between simulations and experiments can be mostly attributed to an inaccuracy of the atom distribution obtained from the simplified excitation model (see appendix).

+The dynamics under the three different spin model in Fig.~\ref{fig:figure2}~(a-c) look strikingly similar in a log-linear plot.
+Indeed, by rescaling time with the characteristic timescale of each system given by $|J_{\rm{median}}^{\perp} - J_{\rm{median}}^{\parallel}|$, all relaxation curves coincide within the experimental errors.
+Here,